-- The best way to control the growth of Diascia is to grow the crop cool, provide bright light and apply moderate, regular water stress to promote flowering and reduce unwanted vegetative growth. - To control growth and improve flowering and habit, growers can use 1 or more applications of B-Nine (1,500 to 3,000 ppm) starting 2 weeks after transplant. - Use of PGRs can delay flowering 1 to 2 weeks.
-Avoid spraying once flower buds appear. - In general, more frequent applications of any growth regulator at a lower concentration will produce the best results.
-These recommendations for plant growth - regulators should be used only as general guidelines.
-Growers must trial all chemicals under their particular conditions. - Florel 200 to 300 ppm can be used to improve branching.
+- · The best way to control the growth of Diascia is to grow the crop cool, provide bright light and apply moderate, regular water stress to promote flowering and reduce unwanted vegetative growth. - · To control growth and improve flowering and habit, growers can use 1 or more applications of B-Nine (1,000 to 2,000 ppm) starting 2 weeks after transplanting. - Use of PGRs can delay flowering 1 to 2 weeks.
+Avoid spraying once flower buds appear. - Varieties will respond differently to growth regulators. - In general, more frequent applications of any growth regulator at a lower concentration will produce the best results. - These recommendations for plant growth regulators should be used only as general guidelines.
+Growers must trial all chemicals under their particular conditions.